 28.01 It is mutually agreed that a Labour/Management Committee be established to discuss matters of mutual interest, but not matters under consideration through the grievance procedure.

-The Committee shall consist of three (3) Management Employees and three (3) Union representatives.
+The Committee shall consist of two (2) Management Employees and two (2) Union representatives.
 Meetings will be held every three (3) months and other meetings may be called as required.

-All time spent in meeting shall be considered to be time worked.
-Process and minute keeping shall be structured within the Terms of Reference of the Committee.
+All time spent in meetings shall be considered to be time worked.
+Terms of Reference shall be developed and agreed to by the Committee.